 Where to next.

 I’m hesitant to change, the FJR is worth very little now yet is still a premium touring bike.
+Not sure I need a ADV bike that everyone now rides as most of time will be on tarmac still.
 No shortage of dual purpose models renamed adventure in a stroke of marketing genius to inflate prices, but not easy to find anything that fits my bill.

-If I think about dirt capability I would eliminate the road bias models in this segment which I have ridden and would struggle to take off road.
+If I think about true off road capability I would eliminate the road bias models in this segment which I have ridden.
 Ducati Multistrada, Yamaha Tracer, Kawasaki Versys, Suzuki VStrom, Honda CB500X.
-All good bikes on road.
-The lifestyle models I have not ridden, Triumph Scrambler, Ducati Desert Sled etc, great bikes I’d love to own but perhaps not what I have in mind.
+All good bikes on road but 17″ front wheel or too tall and heavy for anything more than simple gravel road.
+The lifestyle models I have not ridden, Triumph Scrambler, Ducati Desert Sled etc, great bikes I’d love to own but bit heavy to take bush.

-Shifting in this finely segmented group from ADV Touring and ADV Cafe to some closer to the old semi dual purpose I’m surprised how nobody seems to talk about how heavy they are.
-I presume like urban 4*4’s it’s the idea you can go off road, but never will.
+Shifting in this finely segmented group from ADV Touring and ADV Cafe closer to the most popular Long Way Round look bikes I’m surprised how nobody seems to talk about how heavy they are.
+I presume like urban 4*4’s it’s the idea you might go off road, but never do.

 The BMW G650GS I rode in Australia is 191kg curb weight.
 It felt lighter thanks to fuel under the seat but was not sold here.
 The BMW G310GS I rode in South Africa was 169kg with full tank.
 I rode that down the Sani pass so I know I can control that weight on difficult terrain (just).

 In the small ADV category there is also the Kawasaki Versys 300 but it has such a peaky engine, tiring to have it screaming constantly.
-The Honda CRF250L I rode in Laos and Philippines is very capable bike off road being much lighter and having a 21″ front wheel but has a low 24hp.
+The Honda CRF250L I rode in Laos and Philippines is very capable bike off road being much lighter but I don’t want to use knobby tyres when most of the time I will be on tar so I don’t need a 21″ front wheel and spokes which I dislike since any puncture is major problem to fix compared to tubeless.

-Maybe I’m over thinking all this (I tend to do that) and given how far I’ve managed to take the FJR already simply pick anything small and cheap and put a set of dual sport tyres on and go.
-Probably would work.
+I’ve got a feeling I’m over thinking all this and given how far I’ve managed to take the FJR already anything small and cheap with dual sport tyres might would work fine.

 Speaking of which I picked up a set of superseded Dunlop Sportmax Roadsmart 2 tyres at half price for the FJR so I’m taking it in to get a check up and these installed.
 The rainy season has just ended in Japan and it’s a steamy hot summer.
 Maybe get out for a few days ride on the big bike to see if I can decide what to do next.